Symptoms, Treatment and Prevention of Lizard Diseases

 - Muscle twitches

-- Swollen mid-section (long bone area) front or back legs
+- Swollen midsection (long bone area) front or back legs

-of Lizard MBD
+Diagnosis of Lizard MBD

-A calcium deficiency in lizards is diagnosed with an X-Ray and a blood
+A calcium deficiency in lizards is diagnosed with an X-Ray and a blood test to detect the ratio of calcium to phosphorus.

 MBD Treatment

-the blood including dietary change.
-In the case of Iguanas, increased
+A veterinarian will recommend methods for restoring calcium levels in the blood including dietary change.
+In the case of Iguanas, increased levels of UVB light for at least 1 to 2 hours.

 Lizard Calcium Deficiency Prevention

-receives a balanced diet, exposure to UVB light (replace bulb every 6
+To prevent future calcium related lizard diseases make sure a lizard receives a balanced diet, exposure to UVB light (replace bulb every 6 months) and annual exams by a veterinarian.

 Lizard Abscess

-development under the lower jaw, but it could appear anywhere on the
+Lizards are prone to abscess development under the lower jaw, but it could appear anywhere on the body.

 Lizard Abscess Symptoms:

-Symptoms of this lizard disease include swelling beneath the lower
+Symptoms of this lizard disease include swelling beneath the lower jaw.
+Other common locations include the torso, feet, and as mentioned, the bottom jaw.

 Diagnosis of a Lizard Abscess: